DevsDialogue/LearnWisdom-AI/README.md

      cp .env.example .env

      ```

-For more detailed instructions on setting up the project, check the [Contributing Guide](https://chatgpt.com/c/CONTRIBUTING.md).

 ## Project Workflow

 - **Frontend**: The frontend is built using **Next.js** with **Tailwind CSS** for styling.